Edited by Gary A. Debele

 Child Custody and Child Support Appeals

-Introduction; Appellate Mediation; Motions for New Trial and Motions for Amended Findings; Standard of Review; How to Begin an Appeal – Minnesota Rule of Civil Appellate Procedure 103; Appealable Judgments and Orders – Minnesota Rule of Civil Appellate Procedure 103.03; Time for Taking an Appeal – Minnesota Rule of Civil Appellate Procedure 104; Respondent’s Right to Appeal – Minnesota Rule of Civil Appellate Procedure 106; Motions – Minnesota Rule of Civil Appellate Procedure 127; Motions for Attorney’s Fees – Minnesota Rule of Civil Appellate Procedure 139.06; Cost Bond – Minnesota Rule of Civil Appellate Procedure 107; Handling of Confidential Portions of the Appellate Record; Taxation of Costs and Disbursements on Appeal – Minnesota Rule of Civil Appellate Procedure 139; In Forma Pauperis – Minnesota Rule of Civil Appellate Procedure 109; Stays on Appeal – Minnesota Rule of Civil Appellate Procedure 108; Record on Appeal/Transcripts – Minnesota Rule of Civil Appellate Procedure 110; Briefs – Minnesota Rule of Civil Appellate Procedure 128; Oral Arguments – Minnesota Rule of Civil Appellate Procedure 134.03; Constitutional Questions – Minnesota Rule of Civil Appellate Procedure 144; Electronic Filing at the Appellate Courts; Forms; Helpful Resources; Appendix A – Form 103A: Notice of Appeal (Court of Appeals); Appendix B – Form 103C: Notice of Related Appeal (Court of Appeals); Appendix C – Form 110A: Certificate as to Transcript; Appendix D – Form 110B: Certificate of Filing and Delivery; Appendix E – Form 128: Appellant’s Formal Brief and Appendix; Appendix F – Form 132: Certification of Brief Length; Appendix G – Form 133: Statement of the Case; Appendix H – Form 139: Taxation of Costs and Disbursement
+Introduction; Appellate Mediation; Motions for New Trial and Motions for Amended Findings; Standard of Review; How to Begin an Appeal – Minnesota Rule of Civil Appellate Procedure 103; Electronic Filing; Appealable Judgments and Orders – Minnesota Rule of Civil Appellate Procedure 103.03; Time for Taking an Appeal – Minnesota Rule of Civil Appellate Procedure 104; Respondent’s Right to Appeal – Minnesota Rule of Civil Appellate Procedure 106; Motions – Minnesota Rule of Civil Appellate Procedure 127; Motions for Attorney’s Fees – Minnesota Rule of Civil Appellate Procedure 139.06; Cost Bond – Minnesota Rule of Civil Appellate Procedure 107; Handling of Confidential Portions of the Appellate Record; Taxation of Costs and Disbursements on Appeal – Minnesota Rule of Civil Appellate Procedure 139; In Forma Pauperis – Minnesota Rule of Civil Appellate Procedure 109; Stays on Appeal – Minnesota Rule of Civil Appellate Procedure 108; Record on Appeal/Transcripts – Minnesota Rule of Civil Appellate Procedure 110; Briefs – Minnesota Rule of Civil Appellate Procedure 128; Oral Arguments – Minnesota Rule of Civil Appellate Procedure 134.03; Constitutional Questions – Minnesota Rule of Civil Appellate Procedure 144; Special Rules of Practice for the Minnesota Court of Appeals; Appendices and Forms; Helpful Resources; Appendix A - Standards of Review for Specific Case Types; Appendix B – Form 103A: Notice of Appeal (Court of Appeals); Appendix C – Form 103C: Notice of Related Appeal (Court of Appeals); Appendix D – Form 110A: Certificate as to Transcript; Appendix E – Form 110B: Certificate of Filing and Delivery; Appendix F – Form 128: Appellant’s Formal Brief and Appendix; Appendix G – Form 132: Certification of Brief Length; Appendix H – Form 133: Statement of the Case; Appendix I – Form 139: Taxation of Costs and Disbursement

-Tribal Court Practices and the ICWA in Minnesota Custody and Child Support Cases
+Tribal Court Practices, ICWA, and MIFPA in Minnesota Custody and Child Support Cases

 Introduction; Custody and Support Matters in Minnesota’s Tribal Courts; The Indian Child Welfare Act